 Heather has worked in the NH Area Agency system since 2018, primarily providing service coordination services for individuals with high-risk behaviors.
 She has a Bachelor of Science in Criminal Justice and Forensic Psychology.
 Currently, she is a clinical therapist at The Moore Center where she provides individual and group treatment to individuals with developmental disabilities and traumatic brain injuries.
 She has a Master of Social Work from Simmons University and is currently working towards independent licensure in the state of New Hampshire.
 At CSNI, she provides administrative support to the Community of Practice and Statewide Risk Management Committee and assists with current efforts for in-state capacity development.

 Leah graduated from Emerson College with a BS in Communications Studies and then pursued an Early Childhood Special Education Teaching Certificate and Graduate Studies at Salem State College.
 She has been working in the Human Services field for 20+ years.
-She works full time for Community Partners as the Adult Day Program Manager and has recently become a Home Provider.

 Dr. Robin Kenney maintains a consultation practice to individuals with intellectual and developmental disabilities, and acquired and traumatic brain injuries, as well as to their families and service providers.
 Robin has presented at numerous national and regional conferences throughout his career, and has assisted in the creation of services in California and Massachusetts among others.
-He is currently the Vice President of the NH Brain Injury Association Board of Directors.
+He is currently the President of the NH Brain Injury Association Board of Directors.
 At CSNI, Robin provides Tier Two application reviews for those seeking eligibility consideration to the community developmental service system.